sevaho/todo-cli/README.md

     --del                 delete the note given as an argument --clean               clean all notes

-    no options will add your note
+    no options will add the argument passed between "" as note

   EXAMPLES:
     todo "this note will be added to the list"